hirish99/Stocks-Hirish/README.md

 I invest into the ex-US ETF (FTIHX) for diversification outside of America.
 I invest into fixed-income Bonds (FXNAX).

-Finally I invest in Gold/REITs as a hedge against inflation, Gold which is not Fidelity: https://www.ishares.com/us/products/239561/ishares-gold-trust-fund.
+I invest in Gold/REITs as a hedge against inflation.
+Gold cannot be purchased through Fidelity easily: https://www.ishares.com/us/products/239561/ishares-gold-trust-fund.
-The US govt has proven that it will continue to spend more than it has, no matter what party is in control.